Hospital Information System (HIS)

 Data protection controls include encryption in transit (TLS) and at rest, backup schedules aligned with organizational retention policies, and options to align with frameworks similar to HIPAA Security Rule requirements depending on region.
 Configuration-driven policies allow each deployment to tune controls without code changes.

 Tamper-evident audit logs capture authentication events, data access, record modifications, and system configuration changes.
 Authorized users can generate audit reports by user, patient, date range, or data category to support internal reviews and regulatory inspections.
+For a governance walkthrough, focused on roles, consent, and audit exports.

 Hospital types and operational contexts supported